How to Limit Screen Time with Healthy Habits & a Bigger YES

 1 Thessalonians 2:11-13

-We paid the price both literally and figuratively as we bought a digital camera and gave him the use of our old camcorder, and scrap wood.
+We paid the price both literally and figuratively as we said YES to his non-screen interests.
+We bought a digital camera and gave him the use of our old camcorder, and scrap wood.
 These things provided three-dimensional real-life fulfillment of the adventure, creativity, and conquest that he was seeking in his computer games.

-As you apply these ideas, you can think about both big picture vision and God’s purposes for your family, as well as the practical characteristics of healthy screen habits which we discussed at the beginning.
-Then you can begin to pray through specific goals for your family’s screen use.
+As you apply these ideas, you can think about both the big picture vision and Godโs purposes for your family, as well as the practical characteristics of healthy screen habits, which we discussed at the beginning.
+Then you can begin to pray through specific goals for your familyโs screen use.

 Or, you could give a more visionary statement, such as:

-Some of your vision statements will be specific to a particular child, and others more to your family as a whole.
-That’s okay.
+Some of your vision statements will be specific to a particular child, and others will be more general to your family as a whole.
+Thatโs okay.

 Ask God for insight.
 Prayerfully take some time alone to get grounded in the purpose and vision God has for your family.
 Then share and revise these goals with your kids.
 You will all be more prepared to thoughtfully navigate the next conflict.